Sobada: Sobada for Manipulation of Organs

 Sobada is also used to manipulate the position of one's organs.
 It is believed that everything in the body twists and moves on its own due to events like falling, over exertion and pregnancy.
 It is also believed that all organs have a specific place and alignment and ones organs must stay in that place to maintain health.
 People who perform this kind of sobada go through a long apprenticeship and have a strong knowledge of the use of their hands.
 This kind of sobada is performed on men, women and children.

 The person who is receiving this kind of sobada will lie in an isolated part of the house and will have it performed on them early in the morning before they have eaten.
 The person who is giving the sobada will put an oily solution on their hands and begin the massage by localizing the position of an organ.
 They will then slowly move the organ back to its correct position and apply pressure over the organ with their thumb or palm of hand.
 Sometimes a temporary bandage may be put around the person's belly because it is thought to help keep everything in place.
 The person giving performing the sobada may also decide to massage other parts of the body like the neck, arm, legs and head.

 Prenatal Massages in Other Cultures

 Biomedical professionals and midwifery training programs have discouraged midwives from doing massages.
 They are especially concerned about the dangers of external versions.
 This aspect concerns them because there is a risk the midwife may apply too much pressure and cause detachment of the placenta.
 It is unknown how often this happens or how many times it has happened.

 Many studies have been done to see the potential benefits of massage therapy and pregnancy.
 Results have further suggested that prenatal massages can reduce depression, anxiety, leg and back pain.
 Other types of abdominal massages have been used to treat other problems in the body.
-The Mayan People, for example, are used to reposition internal organs that have shifted, help with digestive disorders and help with blood flow to the prostate in men.

 Prenatal massage therapy also has been said to have other potential benefits such as: